Lady Rebels overcome early struggles, defeat Sherman 60-32

-HURRICANE — The gymnasium was quiet, the game was never all that close and Tolsia Rebels head coach Ric Morrone wasn't quite satisfied with his team's performance against Sherman in the opening round of the Class Region IV, Section 2 girls basketball tournament Saturday afternoon at Hurricane High School.
+HURRICANE — The gymnasium was quiet, the game was never all that close and Tolsia Rebels head coach Ric Morrone wasn’t quite satisfied with his team’s performance against Sherman in the opening round of the Class A Region IV Section 2 girls basketball tournament Saturday afternoon at Hurricane High School.

 There was no warmup music, no enthusiastic starting lineup introductions.
 The ball was tipped and the game was underway with little to no noise in the gym, save for the dribbling of a basketball.

-"It was eery, a bit weird because it felt like a practice," Morrone said of the start of the game.
-"You don't really expect that kind of thing in a sectional tournament and it effected both teams I think."
+“It was eery, a bit weird because it felt like a practice,” Morrone said of the start of the game.
+“You don’t really expect that kind of thing in a sectional tournament, and it affected both teams, I think.”

 The Lady Tide (8-15) scored the first basket of the game, then Tolsia rattled off the next dozen points, jumping out to an early lead, and though the Tide trailed by nine after the first quarter, the deficit could have been much worse.